annetutil/annet/docs/usage/tutorial.rst

   # e.g. multiply all the timeouts by 10 in your favorite editor, or use sed:
   sed -i.bak 's/0s/00s/g' docker-compose.yml

-Docker compose override file
+Docker Compose Override File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Some important notice:
+Some important notes:

-1. The directories ``lab/ceos-rX.flash`` are needed to store saved configuration of cEOS.
+1. The directories ``lab/ceos-rX.flash`` are required to store the saved configuration of cEOS.
-2. Before run cEOS, we should prepare ``startup-config`` with mgmt IP address and local user ``annet:annet``.
+2. Before running cEOS, prepare the ``startup-config`` with the management IP address and a local user ``annet:annet``.
-3. ``depends_on`` part added to every cEOS service to avoid overload resources on weaked hardware.
+3. The ``depends_on`` section is added to each cEOS service to avoid overloading resources on weaker hardware.
-4. The docker-compose contains strict definition of version cEOS, if you use another version, you need to change it in the docker-compose file.
+4. The docker-compose file specifies the cEOS version.
+If you use a different version, update the file accordingly.
-5. If you use your own netbox, you need to
+5. If you use your own Netbox, you need to:

-   - create directory  ``netbox-docker``;
+   - Create a directory ``netbox-docker``;
-   - change it in the ``docker-compose.override.yml`` to ``docker-compose.yml``;
+   - Change ``docker-compose.override.yml`` to ``docker-compose.yml``;
-   - remove ``services/netbox`` part form the docker-compose file;
+   - Remove the ``services/netbox`` section from the docker-compose file;
-   - remove ``depends_on`` part from cEOS services.
+   - Remove the ``depends_on`` section from the cEOS services.

 .. code:: bash